-The pricing page is one of the most important features of your business.
-The correct design of pricing page is the key to increasing leads, sales and profit numbers.
-However, its not about price list design per se.
+The pricing page is one of the essential features of your business.
+The correct design of the pricing page is the key to increasing leads, sales and profit numbers.
+However, it is not about price list design per se.

-Emotions and psychology have a huge impact on purchasing behaviour: users expect your products and services to meet their emotional needs.
+Emotions and psychology have a considerable impact on purchasing behavior: users expect your products and services to meet their emotional needs.

-In this article we will consider how the features of the human psyche are manifested in the purchasing behaviour, as well as ta number of psychological techniques that can increase the effectiveness of your pricing page.
+In this article, we will consider how the features of the human psyche manifested in the purchasing behavior, as well as some psychological techniques that can increase the effectiveness of your pricing page.

 (a) The effect of the bait

-The decoy effect, also known as asymmetric dominance effect, is based on the fact that by making a choice between two options user makes a decision not in favour of seller.
-So in order to simplify the process a third option is introduced, obviously unprofitable option, rejecting which, the user makes the decision in favour of one of the other two options.
+The decoy effect, also known as asymmetric dominance effect, is based on the fact that by choosing between two options user makes a decision, not in favor of the seller.
+So to simplify the process, a third option is introduced; obviously, an expensive option, rejecting which, the user decides in favor of one of the other two options.

-As an already classical example of this maneuver, we will take the popular page of the subscription to The Economist magazine.
+As an already classic example of this maneuver, we will take the popular page of the subscription to The Economist magazine.

 Here the user can choose from 3 options: